Erfa/cs2-config/README.md

       * Disable intro video to launch the game faster
       * Disable joystick support to reduce RAM usage
       * Run autoexec.cfg
-3. Go to the Nvidia Control Panel -> Display -> Adjuset desktop size and position -> 2.
+3. Go to the Nvidia Control Panel -> Display -> Adjust desktop size and position -> 2.
 Apply the following settings -> Select Full-screen and ensure Refresh rate is 144 Hz
 4. Launch the game
 5. Enjoy!